Skip to content

 • Lighting levels should be adequate for the type of tasks performed at the workstation.

-• If task lighting is used, it should be positioned so that it does not shine directly in your eyes and does not cause shadow or glare on the computer monitor or source documents.
+• If task lighting is used, it should be positioned so that it does not shine directly in your eyes and does not cause shadows or glare on the computer monitor or source documents.
+Place task lights adjacent to monitors instead of behind monitors.

-• Your line of sight should be parallel to the plane of the window; curtains and blinds can also be used to control light from windows.
+• Position monitors perpendicular to windows.
+Curtains and blinds can also be used to control light from windows.

 • Walls, floors, and work surfaces should have low reflectance (matte finish) to reduce reflections.